-I Any additional limits to Cupboards were all full of stored items thus limiting the inspection. inspection Furnishings restricted the inspection of internal walls and joinery.
-There were floor coverings throughout which restricted the inspection of the flooring.
-We have not inspected the woodwork or other parts of the structure which were covered, unexposed or inaccessible and are, therefore, unable to report that such parts of the property are free from rot, beetle or other such defects.
+Any additional limits to inspection We have not inspected the woodwork or other parts of the structure which were covered, unexposed or inaccessible and are, therefore, unable to report that such parts of the property are free from rot, beetle or other such defects.
 No investigation of any contamination on, under or within the property has been made as we consider such matters to be outwith the scope of this report.
 All property built prior to the year 2000 may contain asbestos in one or more of its components or fittings.
 It is impossible to identify without a test.
 It is beyond the scope of this inspection to test for asbestos and future occupants should be advised that if they have any concerns, then they should ask for a specialist to undertake appropriate tests.
 Asbestos is not harmful unless fibres are released into the air.
 Random testing for dampness was undertaken internally with the use of a moisture meter to walls, ceilings and flooring where considered appropriate.
-The services, electrical circuits, plumbing installation, heating and drainage systems have not been specifically tested.
-We do not carry out an inspection for Japanese Knotweed, which is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
-We have assumed that there is no Japanese Knotweed within the boundaries of the property or in neighbouring properties.
+Services, electrical circuits, plumbing installation, heating and drainage systems have not been specifically tested.
+An inspection for Japanese Knotweed was not carried out.
+This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
+It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
-If it exists, removal must be undertaken in a controlled manner by specialist contractors.
+If it exists removal must be undertaken in a controlled manner by specialist contractors.
 This can prove to be expensive.
-Normal maintenance is not treated as a repair for the purposes of the Single Survey.
-When a category 1 rating is provided this means the property must continue to be maintained in the normal way.
+Normal maintenance is not treated as a repair for the purpose of the single survey.
+Where a category 1 rating is provided, this means the property must continue to be maintained in its normal way.